cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudVpnIpsecTunnel.python.md

 The ID of the IPSec Gateway that the tunnel belongs to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/data-sources/vpn_ipsec_tunnel#gateway_id DataIonoscloudVpnIpsecTunnel#gateway_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/data-sources/vpn_ipsec_tunnel#gateway_id DataIonoscloudVpnIpsecTunnel#gateway_id}

----

-##### `location`<sup>Required</sup> <a name="location" id="@cdktf/provider-ionoscloud.dataIonoscloudVpnIpsecTunnel.DataIonoscloudVpnIpsecTunnel.Initializer.parameter.location"></a>

-- *Type:* str

-The location of the IPSec Gateway Tunnel.
-Supported locations: de/fra, de/txl.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/data-sources/vpn_ipsec_tunnel#location DataIonoscloudVpnIpsecTunnel#location}

 ---